 When it comes to extracurriculars, don't jump from one activity to another, thinking that it will look good on your application.
 It's about quality over quantity.
 You should consider these questions if you’re adding another extracurricular to the mix:

-You can participate in hundreds of different activities, but if you only scraped the surface of each experience, it won't impress the admission committee.
 It's better to select a few activities to put your time into and from which you can gain valuable experience.

 Use your time wisely and decide if you need to wait until the next cycle:

 In the end, it's about making your application as competitive as possible.
 If you decide your application is ready for this cycle, take your time to edit it to perfection.